devmilon923/Affiliate-url-generator/README.md

 ## Future Enhancements

-- **Logout Functionality**: Currently not implemented but planned for future updates.
+- **WebSocket Render Functionality**: Currently not implemented but planned for future updates.

 ## Installation